edwarddavis1/universal_dynamic_embedding_with_testing/README.md

 pip install -r requirements.txt
 ```

 We also include the [GloDyNE](https://github.com/houchengbin/GloDyNE) embedding, for which the [METIS package](https://github.com/networkx/networkx-metis) is required.
+If you do not want to install the METIS package, you can use the flag ```--no-glodyne``` when running experiments to avoid using GloDyNE.